 Search engines like Google prioritize pages that load fast.
 Therefore, the position of a webpage’s ranking in search results can also reflect its loading speed.

-If your website’s loading speed is too slow, you are at risk of not only losing your visitor’s attention but also undermining your potential reach of new visitors.
+If your website’s loading speed is too slow, you are at risk of losing your visitor’s attention and undermining your potential reach of new visitors.

 - Implement Lazy Loading for Ads